Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. The ordinary business of the annual general meeting is as follows—
     a. to confirm the minutes of the previous annual general meeting and of any special general meeting held immediately prior to the annual general meeting;
     b. to receive and consider—
-       i) i. the annual report of the Committee on the activities of the Association during the preceding financial year; and ii) ii. the financial statements of the Association for the preceding financial year submitted by the Committee in accordance with Part 7 of the Act;
+       i. i. the annual report of the Committee on the activities of the Association during the preceding financial year; and ii.ii. the financial statements of the Association for the preceding financial year submitted by the Committee in accordance with Part 7 of the Act;
     c. to elect the members of the Committee
     d. to set, confirm or vary the amounts (if any) of the annual subscription and joining fee for Members, informed by any recommendation of the Committee in subrule 13(1)(a.; and
     e. to endorse or reject any policy implementations adopted by the Association since the previous annual general meeting.